redsnapper8t8/pyvarnish/README.rst

 Status
 ------
 This software is used in production and works.
-Documentation however is a work in progress.
+Documentation and tests are a work in progress.
 If you have any questions please feel free to contact me.
 Any contributions are also welcomed.